satvik-vm/leetcode/README.md

 # Introduction
 Hi this my leetcode repo.
-Here I have uploaded all my solutions for leetocde according to problem number.
+Here I have uploaded all my solutions for leetcode according to problem number.

 ## Disclaimer
 Although I mostly try some solutions here are not accepted yet by leetcode.